Tuesday, December 8, 2015

 Thus, the only glimpse of the Duchess is in a car - and wow!
 She is wearing a tiara that few of us expected her to wear, at least, until she was the wife of the heir apparent.

-The Queen has lent to Catherine the Cambridge Lover's Knot Tiara.
+The Queen has lent to Catherine the Queen Mary's Lover's Knot Tiara.
 This particular tiara has a storied history.
 Queen Mary had the tiara made in 1913, and it was modeled after a tiara owned by her grandmother, Princess Augusta, wife of the Duke of Cambridge.
 This tiara was given to Queen Mary's Aunt Augusta.

 In 1981, the Queen gave the tiara as a wedding present to the Princess of Wales (nee Lady Diana Spencer.)
 The tiara was not a personal gift to Diana, but to the wife the Prince of Wales, the heir apparent.
 After the divorce, the tiara (and other jewels) were returned to the Queen.